coronalabs/corona-docs/markdown/native/plugin/luaplugin.markdown

 # Creating Lua Plugins

-This guide outlines how to create a Lua plugin and package it for submission to the [Corona Marketplace](https://marketplace.coronalabs.com/).
+This guide outlines how to create a Lua plugin and package it for submission to the [Solar2D Plugins Marketplace](https://www.solar2dplugins.com/).

 <div class="docs-tip-outer">
 <div class="docs-tip-inner-left">